 What is serverless computing?

 Serverless computing is a method of providing backend services on an as-used basis.
-A Serverless provider allows users to write and deploy code without the hassle of worrying about the underlying infrastructure.
+A serverless provider allows users to write and deploy code without the hassle of worrying about the underlying infrastructure.
 A company that gets backend services from a serverless vendor is charged based on their computation and do not have to reserve and pay for a fixed amount of bandwidth or number of servers, as the service is auto-scaling.
-Note that although called serverless, physical servers are still used but developers do not need to be aware of them.
+Note that despite the name serverless, physical servers are still used but developers do not need to be aware of them.

 In the early days of the web, anyone who wanted to build a web application had to own the physical hardware required to run a server, which is a cumbersome and expensive undertaking.

-Then came the cloud, where fixed numbers of servers or amounts of server space could be rented remotely.
-Developers and companies who rent these fixed units of server space generally over-purchase to ensure that a spike in traffic or activity wouldn’t exceed their monthly limits and break their applications.
-This meant that much of the server space that was paid for usually went to waste.
-Cloud vendors have introduced auto-scaling models to address the issue, but even with auto-scaling an unwanted spike in activity, such as a DDoS Attack, could end up being very expensive.
+Then came cloud computing, where fixed numbers of servers or amounts of server space could be rented remotely.
+Developers and companies who rent these fixed units of server space generally over-purchase to ensure that a spike in traffic or activity will not exceed their monthly limits and break their applications.
+This means that much of the server space that gets paid for can go to waste.
+Cloud vendors have introduced auto-scaling models to address the issue, but even with auto-scaling, models to address the issue, but even with auto-scaling an unwanted spike in activity, such as a DDoS Attack, could end up being very expensive.